carbon-language/carbon-lang/docs/project/cpp_style_guide.md

     -   Use `{}` initialization without the `=` only if the above options don't compile.
     -   Never mix `{}` initialization and `auto`.
--   Always use braces for conditional and loop statements, even when the body is a single statement.
+-   Always use braces for conditional, `switch`, and loop statements, even when the body is a single statement.
+    -   Within a `switch` statement, use braces after a `case` label when necessary to create a scope for a variable.
     -   Always break the line immediately after an open brace except for empty loop bodies.
--   Always use braces for switch statements.
-    -   Always break the line immediately after an open brace.
-    -   Use braces in cases when necessary to create a scope for a variable.

 ### Copyable and movable types